 If we are to continue to maintain and improve animal health as well as reduce the need for antibiotics, we will need new innovation.
 HealthforAnimals Members made the following five commitments in our Roadmap to Reducing the Need for Antibiotics to advance our R&D between 2019 and 2025.

-Invest at least $10 billion in research and development5
+Invest at least $10 billion in research and development

-Progress: at least 3.17B has been invested to-date
+Progress: an estimated 6.3B has been invested to-date

 Ahead of schedule